-There are a number of areas where judgements significantly impact the carrying value of property, plant and equipment, software intangible assets and their respective depreciation and amortisation profiles.
+There are a number of areas where judgements significantly impact Our audit procedures included the following: the carrying value of property, plant and equipment, software intangible assets and their respective depreciation and amortisation profiles.
 These areas are as follows:

 - · the decision to capitalise or expense costs; - the annual asset life review; - the timeliness of the transfer from assets in the course of construction; and - significant changes that have taken place during the period or are expected to take place in the near future, which will impact the extent to which, or manner in which, an asset is used or is expected to be used.